Information resources

 Free and open images

 The website of the Creative Commons Foundation includes a search engine to find images published under one of the Creative Commons licenses.
 These images can in most cases be freely used, modified and remixed to produce your own materials.
-Another large collection of more restrictively licensed, but still mostly free images, can be found at unsplash.com.
+The online learning resource Getting stated with Open Educational Resources provides further information and links on free/open images.

 Free music and audio materials